-Your GP has referred you to see a consultant surgeon at Cooden Medical Group about having a vasectomy.
+Your GP can refer you to see a consultant surgeon at Cooden Medical Group about having a vasectomy.
 This booklet tells you all you need to know preparing for your appointment, what to expect on the day, and how to look after yourself following your vasectomy.

 Please note that it is possible to have a vasectomy with Cooden Medical under the NHS.

 If you have any questions - before or after your appointment please call a member of our team at The Cooden Clinic on 01424 846190

 A vasectomy, or male sterilisation, is a quick and relatively painless procedure by which a small section of the tubes (vas deferens) that carry sperm from a man’s testicles to the penis are cut, blocked or sealed with heat.
 This is to prevent sperm from reaching the semen that is ejaculated from a man’s penis during sex.

 The procedure is normally carried out under local anaesthetic, which means you will be awake for your outpatient procedure, meaning that you will normally be able to return home shortly after the procedure.
 Vasectomy is considered a permanent or an irreversible procedure, because although the procedure can be reversed it may not be successful.

 A man may choose to have a vasectomy if he does not want more children or has decided not to have any at all.
 It may be chosen as a simpler, safer and more reliable alternative to female sterilisation.
 The consultant will ask about your circumstances, and provide information and counselling as to whether this is the appropriate option for you.